isorna/dzc/special-rules.md

 _Highly trained special forces soldiers are adept at dropping rapidly down to Terra Firma from an airborne dropship and into the fray with lethal speed, surprise, and aggression.
 They most often carry breaching charges or similar in order to make their arrival as quick and surprising as possible._

-This unit may disembark from Aerial Transports that haven t landed.
+This unit may disembark from Aerial Transports that haven't landed.
 Some units with this rule will have a number listed after.
 That is the number of inches further than normal an Aerial Transport they re embarked in can move and still disembark this unit (up to its maximum MV value).

 They may also disembark straight into a Garrison from any direction (including the roof if the Aerial Transport is on top of it!), regardless of whether it has an entrance point.

-Additionally, if this unit shoots with Close Quarters weapons in the turn it enters a Garrison via this rule, it doesn t have to re-roll successful damage rolls.
+Additionally, if this unit shoots with Close Quarters weapons in the turn it enters a Garrison via this rule, it doesn't have to re-roll successful damage rolls.

 ### Rare